mmoayyed/mmoayyed.github.io/_posts/2021-08-20-cas64-webflow-extensions.md

 tags:       [CAS]
 ---

 More recent versions of Apereo CAS, specifically starting with CAS 5 and above, attempt to automate all required Spring Webflow changes on a per-module basis.
-In this new model, all one should have to do is to declare the appropriate module in the build script...and viola!
+In this new model, all one should have to do is to declare the appropriate module in the build script...and voilà!
 CAS will take care of the rest.

 {% include googlead1.html  %}